 OBSERVATION

-At E-msika services LTD the researcher observed during a two wheel tractor zoom training that most farmers were middle class individuals who work in the formal sector full time and on weekends go to their part time farming careers.
+At E-msika services LTD the researcher observed during a two-wheel tractor zoom training that most farmers were middle class individuals who work in the formal sector full time and on weekends go to their part time farming careers.
 The income these farmers make with their jobs in the formal sector mostly go toward living expenses and therefore cannot afford to save enough to buy farm equipment that will make their job efficient and increase amount of produce in a smaller amount of time

 The researcher also observed this fact via interactive group comments in the WhatsApp groups the organization formed for the consistent clients.
 The groups were for marketing purposes, announcements for new trainings and sales among the group members for agriculture related products.